-If you want to record dashcam footage and also have some high bitrate FLAC files on another USB drive to put those 10 speakers plus subwoofer to good use, get two of these:
+If you want to have some high bitrate FLAC files on a USB drive to put those 10 speakers plus subwoofer to good use, get one of these:

 /TeslaCam in the root of that empty drive.
-Tada, with recent firmware, it "just works," with the dashcam automatically recording footage as you go, deleting the oldest video only when it has to, see also Clean Technica's How To Set Up The Dashcam In A Tesla Running Firmware v9.0 by Kyle Field, and Tesla's Discover Software Version 9.0 article, with Dashcam explained at this spot.
-No fancy dual partion stuff needed either, using the hub, I found having a second USB drive also formatted FAT32 seemed to be seen just fine by the Model 3's display under USB, and FLAC playback sounded great.
+Tada, it now "just works," with the dashcam automatically recording footage as you go, deleting the oldest video only when it has to.
+See also Clean Technica's How To Set Up The Dashcam In A Tesla Running Firmware v9.0 by Kyle Field, and Tesla's Discover Software Version 9.0 article, with Dashcam explained at this spot.
+No fancy dual partion stuff needed either, when using a USB hub like this.
+I found having a second USB drive also formatted FAT32 seemed to be seen just fine by the Model 3's display under USB, and FLAC playback sounded great.